AT&T interview: 5G Evolution, dueling Samsung 5G phones, and data caps explained

 Gordon Mansfield: Just for background and context… I’m sure you’ve already heard that we launched our initial 3GPP 5G mobile networks at the end of last year, on the 21st.
 We’ll be continuing to expand those throughout 2019.

 We’ve deployed a lot of our spectrum in the past year, so we announced 400 markets with what we call 5G Evolution, which is a lot of our spectrum in use, and that will continue to be built out through this year.
 A lot of the work we’re doing with FirstNet, getting that coverage expanded, and adding the new radios for that LTE build, is that those radios are all 5G NR standards ready.
-SO when the software is ready to start upgrading those, then they also have an ability called dynamic coexisting, so I can simultaneously on the 5G radio serve a 5G or LTE customer.
+So when the software is ready to start upgrading those, then they also have an ability called dynamic coexisting, so I can simultaneously on the 5G radio serve a 5G or LTE customer.

 VentureBeat: The announcement of 5G Evolution has caused quite a stir over the past couple of weeks.
 You’re introducing some actual 5G hardware across the country, but also lighting up non-5G device screens with a “5G E” badge for 5G Evolution.
-For the customers who right now are seeing 5G Evolution appear on their phones, is what they’re seeing an indication of a tower that’s going to flip (via software) from saying “5G E” to “5G?”
+For the customers who right now are seeing 5G Evolution appear on their phones, is what they’re seeing an indication of a tower that’s going to flip (via software) from saying “5G E” to “5G”?

-Mansfield: Over time, all of those towers that are 5G E, will ultimately have 5G capabilities.
+Mansfield: Over time, all of those towers that are 5G E will ultimately have 5G capabilities.
 A lot of that, the timing at which that flip happens, there’s a lot of dynamics — how much capacity do you have, what software capabilities are available, but we very much will.
 Where we’ve deployed that infrastructure to support it, a lot of it is software upgradeable to support 5G.
 But you have to worry about how many (5G) handsets, how many users you have, you have to continue to serve a base of customers that have current handsets.

 VentureBeat: When we see a phone today that has a 5G E indication on it, what spectrum is it actually using?